anfastech/vowmi/readme.md

 Simply load the page to view the daily affirmation.
 The app will automatically generate a new affirmation on each reload.

-## 📝 License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Contributing
-Contributions are always welcome!
-If you would like to contribute to this project, please submit a pull request.

-## 📧 Contact
-If you have any questions or comments about this project, please feel free to contact at aswinasokofficail@gmail.com

-## 🌟 About Midnight Projects
-Vow is part of the Midnight Projects series,which is a collection of small web applications that are designed to be fun, creative, and easy to use and much more.
-Each project is built with a different set of technologies and has a unique set of features.
-Check out our other projects on My Github Account.